SimpleDataLabsInc/prophecy-docs/docs/SQL/data-tests/use-model-tests.md

 ## Set up a test

-Since project tests share the same canvas as models, you can set them up the same way you would develop and run a model.
+Depending on the type of test, you can set up a new model or column test from either the Tests section of the project tab or the Data Tests tab of the Target Model.

 ### Develop a test

+You can create a new data test definition to use in your model or column test.
+You can also skip creating a data test definition, and use one of the Simple data tests previously mentioned.

-To develop a project test, start by opening a project:
+To develop a model or column test, start by opening a project:

 Add New Test, see four out of box tests
 For unique